jparyani/mediagoblin/docs/source/production-deployments.rst

 This document contains a number of suggestions for deploying MediaGoblin in actual production environments.
-Consider ":doc:`deploying`" for a basic overview of how to deploy Media Goblin.
+Consider ":doc:`deploying`" for a basic overview of how to deploy MediaGoblin.

 Deploy with Paste
 -----------------